20 cold hardy outdoor succulents

 Sedum – Source : spm

 This luscious gem is a real attraction in the gardens.
 With its unique foliage, blending shades of bright green and lemon yellow, it adds a touch of freshness and sparkle to your outdoor space.
 Fleshy, rosette-shaped leaves create a striking contrast to other plants.
 Sedum ‘Lime Twister’ is also popular for its summer flowering, when small, starry, delicate pink flowers appear, attracting bees and butterflies.
-This hardy, easy-care plant is perfect for adding a touch of vibrancy to the garden without having to worry about its upkeep.
+This hardy, easy-care plant is perfect for adding a touch of vibrancy to the garden without having to worry regarding its upkeep.

 1. Rosularia (Prometheum Chrysanthum)